deadc0de6/catcli/README.md

 $ catcli index --meta=<some-description> -u <short-name> /media/mnt
 ```

-If not specified otherwise (switch `--catalog`), the catalog is saved in the current
+If not specified otherwise (with the switch `--catalog`), the catalog is saved in the current
 directory under `catcli.catalog`.

 The `--meta` switch allows to add any additional information to store along in